-2. Next, go to the a patient chart, click on Demographics on the lefthand side, and then click on Authorizations.
+2. Next, go to the patient chart, click on Demographics on the left-hand side, and then click on Authorizations.
 Click the green button that says Add New Authorization.

 You will see the authorization and the number of visits total and the number remaining in the patient's chart.

-3. When you enter this custom code to an appointment, it will start counting down the number of visits that the Authorization covers.
+3. When you enter this custom code into an appointment, it will start counting down the number of visits that the Authorization covers.
 This process will start after the appointment has occurred.